SayoshiNakamario/CashStarter/README.md

 6. **Claim:** combined with a campaignUTXO, this contract allows the campaign creator to claim the pledged BCH if the campaigns fundraise amount is met or exceeded.

 ## Incentivized Front-Ends
-Front-ends (websites, wallets, etc.) that interact with the CashStarter contracts (specifically, initialize() and claim()) can charge the user an 'interaction fee' from a minimum of 0.00001 BCH (1000sats) up to a maximum of 0.01 BCH (1,000,000 sats).
-This provides an anti-spam measure, as well as a financial incentive for websites and apps to provide the front-end interactions to users.
+Front-ends (websites, wallets, etc.) that interact with the CashStarter contracts (specifically, initialize()) can charge the user an 'interaction fee' from a minimum of 0.00001 BCH (1000sats) up to a maximum of 0.01 BCH (1,000,000 sats).
+The claim() function also allows the front-end to charge up to a maximum of 1.5% of the campaigns raised funds.
+These provide an anti-spam measure, as well as a financial incentive for websites and apps to provide the front-end interactions to users.

 The first implementation is [FundMe.Cash](https://fundme.cash)